resnerac03/landing-page-boilerplate/README.md

 # Front-end Boilerplate using laravel-mix and SASS

-Starter project setup for any landing page using laravel-mix
+Starter project setup for any website with SASS

 ## Installation
 Delete package-lock.json and run